Skip to content

 4. Operation

-5. Integral metadata policing
+5. Integral metadata enforcement

-• A trust chain with entity metadata that does not comply with the resolved policies is automatically deemed invalid.
+• A trust chain with entity metadata that does not comply with the resolved policies is also automatically deemed invalid.

 6. Determinism